 In fact, nearly all of the 50 leading medical device companies currently use 3D printing technology to quickly create prototypes.

 Amid the COVID-19 pandemic, 3D printing saw a wave of increased demand in the healthcare space.

 Mostly due to supply chain disruptions and need for producing greater numbers of PPE, testing and medical devices to combat COVID-19.

 Another concept that is gaining growth in market size is 3D bioprinting.

-Specifically, the pandemic boosted consumer adoption of many innovative technologies and highlighted the importance of adaptability in the medical space.
-So we can expect to see even more medtech innovation in 2021 and beyond.
+The pandemic boosted consumer adoption of many innovative technologies and highlighted the importance of adaptability in the medical space.
+So we can expect to see even more medtech innovation in 2023 and beyond.